Funerals

 Certified Life-Cycle Celebrant

-A Funeral Celebrant's mission is to create a ceremony that reflects the wishes, beliefs, cultural backgrounds and values—religious and non-religious—of your loved one and your family.
+A Funeral Celebrant's mission, is to create a ceremony, that reflects the wishes, beliefs, cultural backgrounds, and values—religious and non-religious—of your loved one, and your family.

-My wish as a Certified Life-Cycle Celebrant is to demonstrate to people how to genuinely re-connect with themselves and each other through the revived ancient traditions of ceremony, ritual and oral story-telling.
+My wish as a Certified Life-Cycle Celebrant, is to demonstrate, to people how to genuinely re-connect with themselves, and each other, through the revived ancient traditions of ceremony, ritual, and oral story-telling.

 Personalized Funeral and Eulogy

-As a Certified Life-Cycle Celebrant I will spend quality time creating a ceremony and learning about your loved one through meetings and interviews with family members and friends.
-Interviews that are sensitive and aware of the different personalities of those individuals, their grieving needs and how the individual family members express themselves.
+As a Certified Life-Cycle Celebrant, I will spend quality time creating a ceremony, and learning about your loved one through meetings, and interviews, with family members, and friends.
+Interviews that are sensitive and aware of the different personalities of those individuals, their grieving needs, and how the individual family members express themselves.

-In collaboration with you we will carefully craft a eulogy and create a ceremony with music, quotes, readings, unique symbols and rituals.
+In collaboration with you, we will carefully craft a eulogy, and create a ceremony with music, quotes, readings, unique symbols, and rituals.
 You are given complete choice to the final approval over the ceremony/eulogy.

-It would truly be my privilege to provide you with the finest in meaningful and personalized funeral ceremonies that pay tribute to and honour the life of those you love.
+It would truly be my privilege to provide you with the finest in meaningful, and personalized funeral ceremonies, that pay tribute to, and honour the life of those you love.